mm589/keats-assets/README.md

   <li>King's Corporate web font formats;</li>
   <li>Other files as needed, e.g. other SBE programme web files.**</li>
 </ul>
-<p style="font-size: smaller;">** <i>There are additional folders containing stylesheets and HTML files relating to other pages or web projects associated with the FoLSM category in KEATS, and they are titled respectively.</i></p>
+<p>** <i>There are additional folders containing stylesheets and HTML files relating to other pages or web projects associated with the FoLSM category in KEATS, and they are titled respectively.</i></p>